-‘Futility’ was one of the poems that was published, appearing in a published magazine known as ‘The Nation’ on the 15th of June, 1918, shortly after being written.
+‘Futility’ was one of the poems that were published, appearing in a published magazine known as ‘The Nation’ on the 15th of June, 1918, shortly after being written.
 It was written in Ripon, scholars believe, in May 1918.

 It is a great life.
 I am more oblivious than alas! yourself, dear Mother, of the ghastly glimmering of the guns outside, and the hollow crashing of the shells. . .
 Of this I am certain: you could not be visited by a band of friends half so fine as surround me here.